Frequently Asked Questions

 May I include an artist's statement?

 This is one of our most frequently asked questions.
-With the volume of entries that Insights receives (over 300), it's impossible for the jurors to adjudicate in the time permitted if there are accompanying statements.
+With the volume of entries that Insights receives, it's impossible for the jurors to adjudicate in the time permitted if there are accompanying statements.
 Thus, the committee decided that artist's statements will not be included during jurying or as part of the exhibition.
 It's best if artists submit works that stand on their own without statement or explanation.

 What advice can you provide to get my works accepted into Insights?

 Here are five tips to get your works into the exhibition:

 Enter only your best work.
 Demonstrate to the judges your competence as an artist by submitting only your strongest work(s).
 Leave that somewhat weaker piece at home in your studio.

 Consider entering art which demonstrates an innovative approach or some level of risk-taking.
 Many people may buy artwork which is is safe and predictable.
 Jurors at respected exhibitions are looking for works which are exceptional.
 Consider entering work which is perhaps an original take on subject or work which has an 'edge'.